gap-system/gap/CONTRIBUTING.md

 From there you will have to wait on one of the GAP committers to respond to the request.
 This response might be an accept or some changes, improvements or alternatives will be suggested.
 We do not guarantee that all requests will be accepted.
-You may want to to read the section discussing the reviewing process below to make the review of your pull request go smoothly.
+You may want to read the section discussing the reviewing process below to make the review of your pull request go smoothly.